VODGroup/AccessibilityDocumentation/README.md

 - Make full documentation for accessibility features of iOS
 - Make it visual and simple: with real-world samples, videos of usage, etc
-- Interactive: step by step guides, prototype samples, etc
+- Interactive: step by step guides, prototype [samples for VoiceOver Designer](https://github.com/VODGroup/VoiceOverSamples), etc

 ## How it works
-Site is created from DocC in this repository.
-[Read more about DocC format](https://developer.apple.com/documentation/docc
+- Site is created from DocC in this repository.
+[Read more about DocC format](https://developer.apple.com/documentation/docc)

-The project consists from SPM-package with documentation inside.
+- The project consists from SPM-package with documentation inside.

-GitHub-action will compile code after push to `main` branch and deploy to site.
+- GitHub-action will compile code after push to `main` branch and deploy to site.

-Site is hosted by GitHub Pages.
+- Site is hosted by GitHub Pages.

 ## How to contribute
 - Describe a problem in [Issues](https://github.com/VODGroup/AccessibilityDocumentation/issues)